realWRC/quiziverse/README.md

 ### 5. Generating Fake Data (Optional)

-To generate fake data for testing, use the `generator.py` script located in the `generator` directory.
-Run the following command:
+To populate the database with test data, use the `generator.py` script located in the `generator` directory.

 ```bash
 $ python generator/generator.py